w3c/trace-context/spec/50-privacy.md

 Note, both privacy concerns of `traceparent` field are theoretical rather than practical.
 Some service initiating or receiving a call MAY choose to restart a `traceparent` field to eliminate those risks completely.
-It is recommended to find a way to minimize number of <a>distributed trace</a> restarts to promote interoperability of tracing vendors.
+It is recommended to find a way to minimize the number of <a>distributed trace</a> restarts to promote interoperability of tracing vendors.
 Different techniques may be used.
 Services may define trust boundaries of upstream and downstream connections and level of exposure any calls may bring.
 For instance, only restart `traceparent` for